Don’t fancy spending half a million on an Apple I? Build your own with this DIY kit

 The point is more about building the machine, and for this to be an educational tool – and perhaps a fun STEM project – for showing youngsters how a computer fits together, and of course providing a computing history lesson, to boot.

-Naturally, the finished product won’t actually look like an Apple I unless you’re going to 3D-print your own replica chassis.

-You’ll have to cope with ancient connectivity, too, in the form of a composite video port for output to a monitor, and a PS/2 port for hooking up a keyboard (so you’ll want to invest in the relevant adapters, no doubt, unless you still have dusty old peripherals hanging around).
+Bear in mind that you’ll have to cope with ancient connectivity in the form of a composite video port for output to a monitor, and a PS/2 port for hooking up a keyboard (so you’ll want to invest in the relevant adapters, no doubt, unless you still have dusty old peripherals hanging around).

 SmartyKit is set to launch later this year for an introductory price of $119 (around £90, AU$175), with the expected build time being a couple of weekends (although we’re talking a few hours spread throughout that time, not four full days of toil).